durangoretro/web/Readme.md

 # Durango Retro Web Page

 This is the Web Page for Durango Retro.
-Is Built with [MkDocs](https://www.mkdocs.org/).
+It's Built with [MkDocs](https://www.mkdocs.org/).

 ## Run this web in local: